-Travelling to learn about other cultures?
-But where to start?
+Did you miss an important national holiday?
+Did you book tickets to the Picasso exhibition in advance?
 No matter if you’re going to a European city or on a Mexican roadtrip, this list will help you in your travel planning and make sure you don’t miss out!

-Right now I am planning a 5th trip to Paris next week, a first trip to Montenegro in June, and a first trip to Warsaw in September with my museum group.
-So I am right in the middle of this, and I just realized how much planning I do beforehand.
+Right now I’m planning a 5th visit to Paris, a first time travel to Montenegro, and also a first time trip to Warsaw with my museum group.
+So I’m right in the middle of this, and I just realized how much planning I do beforehand.
 You don’t have to do all the steps that I do, just research on the areas that matter to you.

-First you do all the things on 10 things to check before travelling!
+Before going through this cultural checklist, make sure you got the basics covered: 10 things to check before travelling!

 Ask friends who have been at your destination.
-They will know what you like.
-If you don’t have any friend’s or don’t know anyone who’s been to places like Istanbul, skip this one and go to step 2…
+They will know what you like and even if you don’t agree with their preferences, you get a good idea of what it’s all about.
+And you know it’s been tested.
+If you don’t have any friend’s or don’t know anyone who’s been to places like Ulaanbataar, skip this one and go to step 2…

-Go to TripAdvisor for best ranking museums and sights!
+The unavoidable TripAdvisor is best for ranking museums and sights!
 TripAdvisor is one of the best to get more honest opinions, but take it with a pinch of salt.
 Some people complain about weird things and some attractions rate themselves.

 Of course I have to recommend this!